WElcome to Coda!

 What if I want to start a meeting?

 Foundational documents for a CoDA meeting are available free online here.
 CoDA is a no-cost, all-volunteer support program, so meetings are run by our members rather than therapists or professionals.
 CoDA meetings must also be registered on the CoDA.org website so that they may be found by our members.
-If you need to register or updated meeting, please click here.
+If you need to register or update a meeting, please click here.